wultra/enrollment-server/docs/Operation-Form-Data.md

 Following attributes are **optional** to be specified for each operation:

 - `resultTexts.success` - Customized text to display for _success_ operation.
-If not provided, default messages will be used.
+If not provided, the default message will be used.
 - `resultTexts.failure` - Customized text to display for _failure_ operation.
-If not provided, default messages will be used.
+If not provided, the default message will be used.
 - `resultTexts.reject` - Customized text to display for _reject_ operation.
-If not provided, default messages will be used.
+If not provided, the default message will be used.

 ## Custom Operation Form Data Attributes